Minnesota crosses troubling COVID-19 thresholds

 Minnesota now has a new case rate above the national average, according to data Birx provided to Malcolm on Sunday.
 The state also has reported an increase in the positivity rate of diagnostic tests from 4.9% two weeks ago to 5.2% last week.
 Case growth has increased 7.9% over the past week and for the first time was larger than the 7.6% increase in testing activity, Malcolm said.

-Birx on Sunday said the number of counties with positivity rates above 10% has increased from two to nine in Minnesota.
+Birx on Sunday said the number of counties with positivity rates above 10% has increased from two to nine.
 Health officials warned that case growth has been statewide, though.

 State infectious disease director Kris Ehresmann said group outbreaks at weddings and barbecues generally result from a lack of compliance with safety measures that often are followed in retail and public places.